Top 3 Motivation Theories in Management

 There are many motivation theories in management, all focused on offering insight into what motivates or drives a person in the workplace.
 Motivating staff is a critical factor in the success of any business.
 But people are fundamentally different, and not everyone responds in the same way to a particular situation or environment.
 It's important for organizations to not only understand the different characteristics of their employees but also to know what drives these particular personalities.
 Armed with this information, organizations can tailor the way they motivate or encourage staff, and dramatically improve engagement and motivation levels in the workplace.

-So what are the main theories of work motivation?
+So what are the key motivational theories in the workplace?
 We've selected three high-profile theories that offer an interesting take on what motivates different individuals: Maslow's Hierarchy of Needs, McClelland's Three Needs Theory, and Herzberg's Motivation Theory.

 The Ultimate Guide to Internal Communications Strategy